AlderLake/integ-26fd9a335/README.md

 ## License

-MIT License  - see LICENSE
+MIT License  - see LICENSE for more details